 The Average Number You Should Be Able to Do Varies with Your Age

-According to The American College of Sport Medicine, the number of push-ups a female should be able to do is based on age.
+According to The American College of Sports Medicine, the number of push-ups a female should be able to do is based on age.
 How do you stack up?

 20 to 29 years 17 to 33